This guide is for you if you’re applying to York Schulich BBA, or you are simply interested in learning more about the program.

 REMEMBER: As mentioned previously, you cannot access your Supplementary Application until November 22, 2021 or after.
 If you completed the OUAC application before this, you won’t get the email invite to start your Supplementary Application until after November 22.

-Make sure you watch the Welcome Video before you start anything, just so you become familiar with the platform and you know exactly what to do.
+Step 2: Watch the Welcome Video before you start anything, just so you become familiar with the platform and you know exactly what to do.

 SUBMITTING THE LEADERSHIP PROFILE